 In general, this book assumes that you’re reading it in sequence from front to back.
 Later chapters build on concepts in earlier chapters, and earlier chapters might not delve into details on a particular topic but will revisit the topic in a later chapter.

 You’ll find two kinds of chapters in this book: concept chapters and project chapters.
 In concept chapters, you’ll learn about an aspect of Rust.
 In project chapters, we’ll build small programs together, applying what you’ve learned so far.
-Chapters 2, 12, and 20 are project chapters; the rest are concept chapters.
+Chapter 2, Chapter 12, and Chapter 20 are project chapters; the rest are concept chapters.

 Chapter 1 explains how to install Rust, how to write a “Hello, world!” program, and how to use Cargo, Rust’s package manager and build tool.
-Chapter 2 is a hands-on introduction to writing a program in Rust, having you build up a number guessing game.
-Here we cover concepts at a high level, and later chapters will provide additional detail.
+Chapter 2 is a hands-on introduction to writing a program in Rust, having you build up a number-guessing game.
+Here, we cover concepts at a high level, and later chapters will provide additional detail.
 If you want to get your hands dirty right away, Chapter 2 is the place for that.
 Chapter 3 covers Rust features that are similar to those of other programming languages, and in Chapter 4 you’ll learn about Rust’s ownership system.
 If you’re a particularly meticulous learner who prefers to learn every detail before moving on to the next, you might want to skip Chapter 2 and go straight to Chapter 3, returning to Chapter 2 when you’d like to work on a project applying the details you’ve learned.

 Chapter 5 discusses structs and methods, and Chapter 6 covers enums, match expressions, and the if let control flow construct.
 You’ll use structs and enums to make custom types in Rust.

-In Chapter 7, you’ll learn about Rust’s module system and about privacy rules for organizing your code and its public Application Programming Interface (API).
+In Chapter 7, you’ll learn about Rust’s module system and about privacy rules for organizing your code and its public application programming interface (API)..
 Chapter 8 discusses some common collection data structures that the standard library provides, such as vectors, strings, and hash maps.
 Chapter 9 explores Rust’s error-handling philosophy and techniques.

 Chapter 10 digs into generics, traits, and lifetimes, which give you the power to define code that applies to multiple types.
 Chapter 11 is all about testing, which even with Rust’s safety guarantees is necessary to ensure your program’s logic is correct.
 In Chapter 12, we’ll build our own implementation of a subset of functionality from the grep command line tool that searches for text within files.
 For this, we’ll use many of the concepts we discussed in the previous chapters.